shitcodebykaushik/Rust-doc/src/Readfile.md

  push/pop/acces has 0(1).
  Constructor specifies initial size.
  # Struct
+ This let you to group the multiple data type into the similiar group .

  # ENUMS
  Enums are great alternative for the pre-processor constant .